wesleycamargo/azure-docs.pt-br/articles/active-directory/develop/active-directory-devquickstarts-webapi-nodejs.md

 ```

-### <a name="2-next-lets-add-some-error-handling-in-our-apis"></a>2.
-Em seguida, vamos adicionar um tratamento de erro às nossas APIs:
+### <a name="add-error-handling-in-our-apis"></a>Adicionar tratamento de erros em nossas APIs
 ```

-///--- Errors for communicating something interesting back to the client
+///--- Errors for communicating something interesting back to the client.

 function MissingTaskError() {
     restify.RestError.call(this, {